 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

 Bradford assay is a protein quantification protocol developed by Marion Mckinley Bradford in 1976.
-It gives an easy was to estimate protein concentration of a solution using a standard curve generated by the use of known concentrations of a protein.
+It gives an easy way to estimate the protein concentration of a solution using a standard curve generated by the use of known concentrations of a protein.
 First, you need to prepare a standard calibration curve of a known protein using various predefined concentrations and then you can use the linear regression equation generated from the standard curve to determine the concentration of your test sample.

 BSA standard calibration curve

 Prepare 50 ml of 1 mg/ml stock solution of a standard protein (the most commonly used protein is bovine serum albumin or BSA) in distilled water.
-From the working solution, prepare 10 different solutions with the concentration ranging from 10 µg to 100 µg and maintain the total volume 100 µl with distilled water.
+From the working solution, prepare 10 different solutions with the concentration ranging from 10 µg to 100 µg and maintain the total volume of 100 µl with distilled water.

-You should also prepare one control in which there is no BSA present but it contains only the buffer solution in which protein sample is dissolved.
-Preparing standard calibration curve is an essential part of the protein quantification by Bradford assay.
+You should also prepare one control in which there is no BSA present but it contains only the buffer solution in which the protein sample is dissolved.
+Preparing a standard calibration curve is an essential part of the protein quantification by Bradford assay.

 Preparation of Bradford reagent

-Bradford reagent is a solution of Â Coomassie Brilliant Blue (CBB-G250) prepared in a phosphoric acid, ethanol, and distilled Â water.
+Bradford reagent is a solution of Â Coomassie Brilliant Blue (CBB-G250) prepared in phosphoric acid, ethanol, and distilled Â water.
 To prepare the Bradford reagent stock solution, take 100 mg CBB-G250 and dissolve it in 50 ml of 95% ethanol, using a volumetric flask of 50 ml.

 After complete dissolution of the CBB-G250 in ethanol, add 100 ml of 85% (w/v) phosphoric acid and then add 50 ml of distilled water.
-Then filter the solution (which is 200 ml now) with number-1 Whatman filter paper and store it in a brown bottle to be used in future as a stock solution.
+Then filter the solution (which is 200 ml now) with number-1 Whatman filter paper and store it in a brown bottle to be used in the future as a stock solution.
 During Bradford assay, you should dilute the stock solution of the Bradford reagent by five times using distilled water (in 1:4 ratio).